Ex-LSU coach Les Miles was subject of female students’ complaints, according to 2013 report

 Miles was not subjected to greater disciplinary action, and none known at the time by the public.
 The report stated that attorneys “do not believe under existing law and the terms of the contract there is cause to discipline and/or terminate the contract.”

-An attorney for Miles, Peter Ginsberg, cited that statement in saying Thursday the release of the report “should put an end to the baseless, inaccurate media reports that [Miles] engaged in inappropriate touching [in 2013].”
+An attorney for Miles, Peter Ginsberg, cited that statement in saying Thursday that the release of the report “should put an end to the baseless, inaccurate media reports that [Miles] engaged in inappropriate touching” in 2013.
 Ginsberg pointed to a lack of evidence related to the allegation of kissing and to the depiction of Student No. 1 as unreliable, stating, “Not coincidentally, the two accusers were friends.”

 “Coach Miles learned an unfortunate lesson eight years ago: his naturally open and trusting nature exposes him to false claims by people with a different agenda than his,” the attorney wrote.
 “Coach Miles has always been supportive and friendly with his entire staff — both men and women.
 For this, he has been punished this week by unfair speculation and media attacks.”

 The report was released following a lawsuit by USA Today and, according to the newspaper, subsequent resistance from the school and Miles.
-Louisiana’s Advocate reported last week that sources said Miles reached a settlement with a student who accused him of harassment several years ago.
+The Baton Rouge-based Advocate reported last week that sources said Miles reached a settlement with a student who accused him of harassment several years ago.
 Miles denied that to the Advocate.

 The 2013 report released Thursday stated that while it was unclear what happened in the car with the student employee, there could be “little doubt that the conduct, if true, is inappropriate and unacceptable.”